wariyum/neareme-docs/README.md

 # neareme-docs
-Reliable E-Commerce platform on AWS
+Reliable E-Commerce platform on AWS, Self hostable and SaaS version available for small business.
+- No vendoer lock-in
+- No extra transaction fees
+- Own your e-commerce platform Technically

 ### **E-commerce Platform: Built on AWS & Serverless**